 You may be asked to make quick decisions on whether to apply for any new roles.
 Use the waiting time to think through what kind of roles most would interest you, where your strengths lie and how you would like your career to develop, And if you do find yourself looking for a job with a new employer, you will be well prepared for the application process.

-You may be able to access one to one career coaching within your institution’s careers service; you can use the Next Steps adult guidance service or try some of the self assessment exercises on the Windmills website.
+You may be able to access one to one career coaching within your institution’s careers service or try some of the self assessment exercises on the Windmills website.

 You may have to declare an interest in voluntary redundancy with very little notice.
 It helps to have worked out in advance the financial terms on which this would be attractive to you so you can move quickly.

 This is a time to consolidate your reputation within the organisation and ensure your successes and potential are recognised within your profession.
 Not to avoid redundancy (most decisions are based on structures rather than personalities) but in case you want to apply for new roles internally or find a job outside.

 Start collecting hard evidence of previous successes (student feedback, positive appraisals, funding generated etc).
 Create or refresh your profile on networking sites like LinkedIn and make sure you are joining in relevant discussions and are a member of the right groups.
 Consider using the networking potential of events and meetings (internal and external) which are a normal part of your work.

 Recruitment freezes and a slimmed down organisation can lead to more and more work being expected of the remaining staff.
 There may be a silver lining here though in terms of more flexibility of roles.

 Senior vacancies or new projects which might have been advertised externally might now be open to internal staff whose profile might not quite have fitted before.

 Some work which might have been contracted out to freelancers or other organisations may come back in-house.